roryl/lucee-book/classes.md

 }
 ```
->Save this file as myClass.cfc to create your Component
+>Example: Save this file as myClass.cfc to create your Component